MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

 - You periodically review [What's new](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new) and note that one or more policies are indicated as being updated.
 An example can be seen [here](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new#policy-13)
 - You follow [ALZ Terraform release guidance](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Module-Releases) and note that one or more policies are indicated as being updated
-- You are leveraging the [AzGovViz tool](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) and note that one or more policies are marked as outDated.
-For more details on how this can be determined refer to [here](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting#screenshots)
+- You're using the [AzGovViz tool](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) and note that one or more policies are marked as outDated.
+For more information on how this can be determined, see [here](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting#screenshots)

 ### Terraform Updating steps